ralscha/piwik-tracking/README.md

 ## Usage

 First create an instance of PiwikConfig to configure the tracker.
-Mandatory inputs are the name of the server that hosts Piwik and the authentication token.
+Mandatory input is the name of the server that hosts Piwik.

 ```
   PiwikConfig config = PiwikConfig.builder().addIdSite("1")
-	    			.host("mypiwik.host.com").authToken("ffffffffffffffffffffffffffffffff")
+	    			.host("mypiwik.host.com")
+	    			.authToken("ffffffffffffffffffffff")
 		     		.build();
 ```